 Tick paralysis is a loss of muscle function that results from a tick bite.

 are believed to make a poison that can cause in children.
 Ticks attach to the skin to feed on blood.
-It is during this feeding process that the toxin enters the bloodstream.
+The poison enters the bloodstream during this feeding process.

-The paralysis is ascending -- that means it starts in the lower body and moves up.
-It is similar to that seen in
+The paralysis is ascending.
+That means it starts in the lower body and moves up.

 Children with tick paralysis develop an

-() followed several days later by in the lower legs that gradually moves up to involve the upper limbs.
+followed several days later by weakness in the lower legs.
+This gradually moves up to involve the upper limbs.

 Paralysis may cause breathing difficulties, which may require the use of a breathing machine.

 The child may also have mild, flu-like symptoms (muscle aches, tiredness).

 People can be exposed to ticks in many ways.
 For example, they may have gone on a camping trip, live in a tick-infested area, or have dogs or other animals that can pick up ticks.
 Often, the tick is found only after thoroughly searching a person's hair.